Fikri1234/microservices-elk/README.md

 Integrate springboot microservices with ELK

+You are about to generate a public & private key pair.
+While this can be done programmatically, it might be clearer to perform this process manually here.
+I recommend creating a dedicated folder under /src/main/resources/certs for the key files.

 **Acesss**

-openssl genrsa -out access-keypair.pem 2048
+openssl genpkey -algorithm RSA -out acesss-private-key.pem -pkeyopt rsa_keygen_bits:4096 -aes256
-openssl rsa -in keypair.pem -pubout -out access-public-key.pem openssl pkcs8 -topk8 -inform PEM -outform PEM -nocrypt -in keypair.pem -out access-private-key.pem
+openssl rsa -pubout -in acesss-private-key.pem -out acesss-public-key.pem

 **Refresh**

-openssl genrsa -out refresh-keypair.pem 2048
+openssl genpkey -algorithm RSA -out refresh-private-key.pem -pkeyopt rsa_keygen_bits:4096 -aes256
-openssl rsa -in keypair.pem -pubout -out refresh-public-key.pem openssl pkcs8 -topk8 -inform PEM -outform PEM -nocrypt -in keypair.pem -out refresh-private-key.pem
+openssl rsa -pubout -in refresh-private-key.pem -out refresh-public-key.pem